cellularmitosis/KhanBadges/README.md

 Thank you for reviewing my programming challenge submission.

 I feel that this project is a great demonstration of where I'm currently at in my career: I strongly yearn to break through the fog of sprawling complexity which results from undisciplined coding.
 I have a familiarity with the concepts involved in climbing out of the tarpit, but I'm still somewhat clumbsily applying these ideas.
-I'm taking steps in the right direction, but I'm in search of strong technical mentorship which can guide me to refining my approach.
+I'm taking steps in the right direction, but I'm in search of strong technical mentorship which can guide me in refining my approach.

 This submission contains a few Xcode projects.
 They correspond to the milestones described in [The Plan](#the-plan).
 * Step1/Badges/Badges.xcodeproj